 - Use of Social Media

-We follow the Data Protection Act at all times when asking for or handling your information including:
+We follow the GDPR 2018 at all times when asking for or handling your information including:

 - Personal data shall be processed fairly and lawfully.